Financial Aid Part Time

 Teen Parent ¨

-First time entrant to college ¨
+First-time entrant to college ¨

-Low Income Household ¨
+Low-Income Household ¨

-Student with disability ¨
+A student with a disability ¨

 Socially Disadvantaged Area ¨